Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Acknowledgments

 \section{Acknowledgments}

-The authors are thankful to Gautam Rupak, Daniel Phillips, Johannes Kirscher, and Bipul Bhuyan for various useful discussions.
-UR and GM acknowledge financial support from the Science and Engineering Research Board (SERB) under grant numbers MTR/2022/000067 and CRG/2022/000027.
-SM acknowledges financial support from the INSPIRE Fellowship, Department of Science and Technology (DST) under grant number DST/AORC-IF/UPGRD/IF190758.
-UR is also grateful to the Department of Physics and Astronomy, University of South Carolina, Columbia, and the Institute of Nuclear and Particle Physics, Ohio University, Athens, for their local hospitality and financial support during the completion stages of the work.
+The authors are thankful Daniel Phillips, Gautam Rupak, Chen Ji, Johannes Kirscher and Martin Sch\"afer for useful discussions.
+GM acknowledges financial support from the Science and Engineering Research Board (SERB) [grant number CRG/2022/000027] and acknowledges postdoctoral financial support from the National Science and Technology Council (NSTC), Taiwan.
+SM acknowledges financial support from the Department of Science and Technology (DST) under INSPIRE Fellowship [grant number IF190758].
+He also thanks SRM University, AP, for providing local hospitality where certain parts of the work were undertaken.
+UR acknowledges partial financial support from the Science and Engineering, Research Board (SERB) [grant numbers MTR/2022/000067 and CRG/2022/000027], as well as the US Department of Energy, [award number DE-FG02-93ER-40756].
+UR also gratefully acknowledges the Department of Physics and Astronomy, University of South Carolina, Columbia, and the Institute of Nuclear and Particle Physics, Ohio University, Athens, for their hospitality and financial support during his sabbatical visits, where parts of this work was carried out.